-If you’re interested in this kind of work but lacking confidence in the technical aspects of email management, Horkey Handbook offers a specialized course for VAs that will teach you how to rule the inbox and find clients.
+If you’re interested in this kind of work but lacking confidence in the technical aspects of email management, CareerStep offers a specialized course for Executive Assistants that will teach you how to improve your writing, communication, and computer skills.

 One company that hires beginners for remote email management is InboxDone.
 You must be a native English speaker with excellent written and verbal communication skills.
 Training is paid and in this role, you’ll work as an independent contractor.

 Related content: How to Get a Job With No Experience, 12 Genius Strategies